krlawrence/graph/ChangeHistory.md

 - Added a new section "Pattern matching using a `where` step".
 - Added a new section "Calculating the `sum` of a collection"
 - Added a new section "Using the `math` step with collections"
+- Added a new section "Limiting the results at each depth" when using `repeat` steps.
 - Began adding coverage of TinkerPop 3.4 features.
 Issue #115 and #108
   - Added a mention of TinkerPop 3.4 in the Introduction.
   - Added a section covering the new text predicates such as `contains` and `startingWith`.